Skip to content

 Volkskrant critic Mirjam van der Linden mainly lacks suspense:

 Here is someone who wants to share with us what touches her, in a way that is almost private.
-That modesty continues in her dance.
+That modesty continues in her dancing.
 Her turns, hops and jumps are unmistakably hers, but it is as if she is dancing the memory of those movements.
 It is beautiful because vulnerable, but also distant and of the same level of tension.
 That is the great flaw of Keeping Still - part I: everything is of the same gentle poetry, with little contrast and thus little surprise.
 Even Ferrier's dramatic, in this barrenness almost bombastic voice that eventually blares from tape is quickly silenced again.

 MarjetvZuijlen : Holland Festival splashy start.
 Alma Maher was unforgettable and Curlew River impressive.
 Tonight Anne Teresa de Keersmaeker.